Oil Continues To Rise On Inventory Declines And Weak Dollar

 Citing these factors along with the dollar trading lower on Wednesday, Bob Yawger, director of energy futures at Mizuho, remarked, "The tone has turned bullish here."

-Meanwhile, presumably unfazed by media working overtime to report soaring Covid infections (while ignoring low hospitalization and death rates in many parts of the world compared to the first wave of the virus), Alexander Novak, energy minister for Russia, said leading oil producers will start easing output curbs as planned in January, regardless of the new infections.

-In a similar display of optimism, Vicki Hollub, CEO of Occidental Petroleum Corp, told the Energy Intelligence Forum on Wednesday that she expects global oil supply and demand to rebalance by the end of 2021 and that U.S. crude output will grow modestly next year.
+Meanwhile, Alexander Novak, energy minister for Russia, said leading oil producers will start easing output curbs as planned in January, regardless of the new COVID infections, while Vicki Hollub, CEO of Occidental Petroleum Corp, told the Energy Intelligence Forum on Wednesday that she expects global oil supply and demand to rebalance by the end of 2021 and that U.S. crude output will grow modestly next year.

-Still, outlets such as the International Energy Agency can't shake their Covid fears and stated in the latest monthly report that "There is a risk that the demand recovery is stalled by the recent increase in Covid-19 cases in many countries" - and warned that OPEC turning on the taps next year means "there is only limited headroom for the market to absorb."
+Striking a more cautious note today was the International Energy Agency who stated in its latest monthly report that "There is a risk that the demand recovery is stalled by the recent increase in Covid-19 cases in many countries" - and warned that OPEC turning on the taps next year means "there is only limited headroom for the market to absorb."

-That said, potential good news for crude demand recovery still prevails even though attention is now focused on rising infection rates in Europe: for example, Panama became the latest country to resume international flights and departures after nearly seven months of restrictions - part of a gradual nationwide reopening of businesses and industry that began in June.

-Also, to put the pandemic problem into perspective, the World Health Organization's director-general this week stressed that "For every country that is experiencing an increase, there are many others that have successfully prevented or controlled widespread transmission" due to initiatives such as social distancing, hand washing, and avoiding crowds.